Stormont signs off on £40m support package for hospitality industry

 Eligible businesses include nightclubs, restaurants, cafes, coffee shops, bistros, snack bars, pubs/bars, social clubs or private members’ clubs.

-The Department of Finance will take the lead in developing the latest grant scheme.
+The Department of Finance’s Land and Property Services will take the lead in developing the latest grant scheme.

 Ministers had faced criticism on Wednesday for agreeing and announcing a series of restrictions without an accompanying support package.